wbbrick/declarative-api/README.md

 server.start( endpoint );
 ```

-Easy Endpoint is a library for quickly setting up a self-documenting REST endpoint declaratively.
+Declarative API is a library for quickly setting up a self-documenting REST endpoint declaratively.
 It is built on top of [Express](http://expressjs.com/).
 Please note the project is still in alpha - expect more updates to come soon, some potentially backwards-incompatible.
-Easy Endpoint is designed to be fast and lightweight, but not terribly flexible - the idea is to quickly and easily expose any node library or API via a REST endpoint or set of endpoints.
+This library is designed to be fast and lightweight, but not terribly flexible - the idea is to quickly and easily expose any node library or API via a REST endpoint or set of endpoints.

 ## Installation

-As Easy Endpoint is still in alpha, there is no npm package for it yet.
+As Declarative API is still in alpha, there is no npm package for it yet.
 However, you can easily add it to your node project with the following command:

 ```
-npm install git+git@github.com:wbbrick/easy-endpoint.git --save
+npm install git+git@github.com:wbbrick/declarative-api.git --save
 ```

 ## Quick Start